TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

 .. tip::

-   In the example above we have given the print view the name ``print``.
+   In the example above, we have given the print view the name ``print``.
 All format names are treated equally.
 There are no technical limitations for format names.
-Therefore you should choose a semantically, meaningful name.
+Therefore you should choose a semantically meaningful name.

 Output other formats with Fluid
 ===============================

-If you want to output JSON, RSS or similar data with Fluid, you have to write the appropriate TypoScript which passes the page rendering to Extbase and Fluid respectively.
+If you want to output JSON, RSS, or similar data with Fluid, you have to write the appropriate TypoScript, which passes the page rendering to Extbase and Fluid, respectively.
 Otherwise, TYPO3 will always generate the ``<head>``- and
 ``<body>``-section.